cloud-bulldozer/benchmark-operator/docs/fio.md

 ## Running FIO Benchmark

-Once the operator has been installed following the instructions, one needs to modify the [cr.yaml](../resources/crds/ripsaw_v1alpha1_fio_cr.yaml) to run either sequential, random or custom workload.
-For custom workload one can provide URL of http server where FIO job file is present.
+Once the operator has been installed following the instructions, one needs to modify the [CR](../examples/workload/fio.yaml) to run either sequential, random or custom workload.
+For custom workload, you can provide a URL where FIO job file is present.

-The FIO section in [cr.yaml](../resources/crds/ripsaw_v1alpha1_fio_cr.yaml) would look like this.
+An FIO [CR](../examples/workload/fio.yaml) may look like this.

 ```yaml
 apiVersion: ripsaw.cloudbulldozer.io/v1alpha1